Before You Try Intermittent Fasting as a Mom, Understand This

 Risks of intermittent fasting for moms

-Which Moms Should Do Intermittent Fasting?
+Which Moms Might Benefit From Intermittent Fasting?

 1) Moms with PCOS